For a copy of the 2019-20 Draw please click the appropriate link below.

 An Interstate Pennant Declaration Form must be completed by players wishing to register with a new Club only for the purpose of playing Pennant in a State or Territory Association (STA) which is different from the STA which they are currently affiliated should complete the form below and apply to the STA which the player currently affiliated with.

 All players must ensure their attire complies with Bowls Victoria’s dress regulations.
-Bowls Victoria’s 2019-20 Rules for Attire will be released in late-august 2019.
+Bowls Victoria’s 2019-20 Rules for Attire.

 If a ‘Code Red’ Fire Day is announced for the Central Fire District on a day of play, all Metropolitan Pennant Competitions will be abandoned, and no results will be required to be submitted.

 If a Total Fire Ban Day is announced for the Central Fire District on a day of play (by the Bureau of Meteorology), Metropolitan Pennant Matches scheduled to be played at a club who has registered as not being available to play on TFB days, will be abandoned.
 Results are not required to be submitted and points will be shared between the club listed and their opponent for that round.